krixik-ai/krixik-docs/CONTRIBUTING.md

 [a link to another page](subdir/some_other_page.md)

 All subdirs must belong to the `docs` directory for these links.

+**IMPORTANT:** all inter-page links must be relative - absolute links [are not supported yet](https://www.mkdocs.org/user-guide/writing-your-docs/).

 C.  General web links